learn-co-curriculum/curriculum-team/the_job.md

   with blocking out time.
 You can publish the reason or not.
 You're a professional, you know when you need focus time.
 * **Slack**: A chat-room / virtual shared workspace app.
 You should be subscribed to certain channels by default.
-Ask for an invitation to `#curriculum` for curricular discussion.
-Those reporting into curriculum are also invited to the `#curriculum-internal` channel.
+Ask for an invitation to `#academics-se-discuss` for curricular discussion.
+Those reporting into curriculum are also invited to the `#academics-se-writers` channel.
 The latter is "safe zone" for team discussion (and private).

+## Getting Better

+Roles within this team have a defined skill / title [ladder](https://docs.google.com/spreadsheets/d/16FbZ2QbxsTsV7VohEKhtj6LOIMw8beHBFAHIRXs6iQk/edit#gid=0).

+At the peak performance within this group you will be able to:

+* masterfully edit and maintain Ruby and JavaScript code
+* masterfully edit text
+* masterfully write some Ruby code to transform a series of CSV exports from peer groups to turn them into a JSON artifact that can be used to do a rapid update of curriculum across the Learn platform
+* masterfully engage in stakeholer management, project delivery, etc.
+* masterfully run a team

+## Software You Need

+Use whatever editor you like.
+The only additional software you need outside of the standard corporate suite is Grammarly.
+We use the free tier.
+Use this on your final products before pushing them for pull reuqest review.

 [about-FI-school]: https://flatironschool.com/about-flatiron-school/
 [review]: ./review-example.md